 We respect the privacy of all children, parents and carers attending our setting.

 We aim to ensure that all parents and carers can share their information in the confidence that it will only be used to enhance the welfare of their children.

-Confidential information and records about staff and children must be held securely and only accessible and available to those who have a right or professional need to see them’ Statutory Framework for the Early Years Foundation stage 2014 section 3.69.
-(GDPR Policy)
+Confidential information and records about children, staff, parents, volunteers and any other professionals must be held securely and only accessible and available to those who have a right or professional need to see them’ Statutory Framework for the Early Years Foundation stage 2021 section 3.69 - 3.72 (GDPR Policy)

 These include observations of children in the setting, samples of their work, summary developmental records, learning journey’s and records of achievement.